Making Real Estate Ownership Just a Bit Easier

 Canals and Seepage

-A seepage system involves downspouts, gutters and drainage pipes.
+A seepage system involves downspouts, gutters, and drainage pipes.
 Evaluating these components involves getting on the roof and carefully conducting a detailed inspection, hence why it is best left to a professional.
-However, if there are any deficiencies noted on the inspection report, it is important to consult with a roofing contractor prior to proceeding.
+However, if there are any deficiencies noted on the inspection report, it is important to consult with a roofing contractor before proceeding.

 Breaks and Leaks

-Roofs are typically prone to leaking in the valleys, roof seams that connect additions, head wall flashings, plumbing vents and chimneys.
-It is important to have all leak points evaluated by an inspector prior to any real estate transaction.
+Roofs are typically prone to leaking in the valleys, roof seams that connect additions, headwall flashings, plumbing vents, and chimneys.
+It is important to have all leak points evaluated by an inspector before any real estate transaction.
 If a leak is visible, remember that, while water may be pouring out of one spot, it could actually be leaking from somewhere further away from the problem area.
-That is why it is so important for a trained professional to diagnose any potential issues, and to ensure they are addressed prior to finalizing the transaction.
+That is why it is so important for a trained professional to diagnose any potential issues, and to ensure they are addressed before finalizing the transaction.